-Task Scenario Behavior Backup and Restore Operation All active- eligible instances are up and few or all supporting instances are up.
-Backup will happen in active instance.
+Task Scenario Behavior Backup and Restore All active- eligible instances are Backup will happen in active instance.
 During restore, all active-eligible GigaVUE-FMs will be rebooted and will perform the restore operation.
-Supporting instances will not participate in restore.
-Few active- Backup will happen in active instance.
-Restore will not be initiated in this
+Operation up and few or all supporting Supporting instances will not participate in restore.